xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 ### Step 3: Run the test case

-After importing the test case from Jira, you can continue to add additional steps in the test case for your purpose.
+After importing the test case from Jira, you can continue to add additional steps in the test case as needed.
 Then hit **Run** to run the test case.

 ## View Test Results in Jira